ccibeekeoc42/AutogradEngine/README.md

 An autograd engine (as used in TensorFlow and PyTorch) is a class used to calculate the derivatives (Jacobian-Vector product) at every differentiable point in the system.

 It does this by keeping a record graph of all operations performed on a gradient-enabled object and creating an acyclic graph called the dynamic computational graph.

+In this repo, we focus on scalar-valued autograd engine for simplicity.
+This means we loose the parallelism that comes with tensor-values autograd engines like PyTorch and TensorFlow.

+#### Example Usage

+Let's take the mathematical equation below where the output